eksperimental/get-elixir/README.md

 exenv rehash
 ```

-## Additional Commands
+## Additional Options

-You have other commands available, which are:
+* --help                 – Prints help menu
+* --version              – Prints script version information

-* `./get-elixir.sh --update-script` – Updates this script from your command line.
+* --update-script        – Replace this script by downloading the latest release
-* `./get-elixir.sh --help`          – Prints the help menu, documentaion the usage of this tool.
+* --download-script      – Download the latest release of this script to the
-* `./get-elixir.sh --version`       – Prints the version number.
+*                          specified location (use --keep-dir)
+* --list-releases        – Lists all Elixir releases (final and pre-releases)
+* --list-final-releases  – Lists final Elixir releases
+* --silent-download      – Silent download (Hide status)
+* --verbose-unpack       – Be verbose when unpacking files
+* --keep-dir             – Directory where you want to keep downloaded files
+* --assume-yes           – Assume 'Yes' to all confirmations, and do not prompt
+* --ask-overwrite        – Confirmation needed before overwritting any file.
+                           This is superseeded by --assume-yes.
+                           It is not recommended to use this option, unless you
+                           have a specific reason to do it.

 ## More information